chelseasanc/knowledgebase/channels/fullcontact/markdown/What kind of Actions can I take in Full Contact?.md

 5. Now, you can drag or type data into the input fields and drag the results to empty fields on other cards.
 Read more about how each action works below.

 **Lookup by Email**
-Look up a contact's full information using their email.
+Look up a contact's full information using their email. inp

 *Input fields:*